BasilNjoga/100daysofcode/README.md

 #### Note to self
 I know it really hurts,..i did kinda like her.. no one will understand and i hate feeling alone but ill get better.. just focus on your work and go with the motions basil love you..

+### day thirty one (monday)
+I went forwardw with my javascript its essentially still the basics but im moving
+#### Thougths
+im seeing a lot of people complaining about its difficulty ive not gotten a solid base yet and im stuck on c.. im kinda scared but we'll see i guess